flyingcircusio/fc-nixos/doc/src/upgrade.md

 Some low-level services (like `sshd`, `dbus` and a few others) are never swapped and will never be killed by `systemd-oomd`.

+### k3s-server

+The internal PostgreSQL database of k3s was updated to version 14.
+Also, auto-update was enabled for this internal database.

 ### Mail server

 Upstream NixOS mailserver introduced a `stateVersion` construct that requires migrations when updating to 25.11.